 Equipment is a great option for your end-of-year small business purchases.
-By the time December rolls around, you have a strong idea of where your budget stands.
-This makes it easier to spend extra cash rather than projecting that you may have money to fund equipment investments.
+It’s easier to spend extra cash leftover in the budget rather than projecting if you have money to fund equipment investments.

 The ability to take full advantage of Section 179 deductions is another reason to consider equipment when making end-of-year small business purchases.
-Section 179 is a tax law that allows businesses to deduct expenses on equipment, vehicles, and similar assets.
+Section 179 is a tax law that allows businesses to deduct expenses on equipment, vehicles, and similar purchases.
 There are many nuanced rules on exactly how the deduction works.
 A part of Section 179 allows taxpayers to deduct up to $1.08 million in equipment costs.
 Additionally, business owners can claim a depreciation of 100% of the purchase price.
 Starting in 2023, the Bonus Depreciation drops to 80% — so buying qualified items now can save you money and maximize value.

 2. Major, Critical Expenses

 Just about every small business owner has been there: There’s a major expense for something that’s key for the business, but the budget is straining to handle it.
-The end of the year is often the best time to make this kind of investment.
-It’s a period when you’ll often have the clearest idea of what your budget looks like without having to project too much into the future.
-This lets you handle the costs more easily and accurately predict how much financing you really need.
+The end of the year allows you to handle purchase costs more easily and accurately predict how much business financing you really need.

 3. Business Services, Including Tech Subscriptions